Information for new and returning postgraduate students

 STEP 1: Settle first fee payment / Confirm your bursary or scholarship

-- If you cannot make this payment by the time you register, you will be required to apply for a postponement to pay full fees for the year by the end of May.
-Students can complete the postponement on the student self-service portal and proceed immediately with Online Registration
+- If you cannot make this payment by the time you register, you can apply for a First Fee payment postponement.
+This Fee is part of your total academic charge which is payable by the end of April.
+Students can complete the First Fee payment postponement on the student self-service portal.

-- You can only apply for a postponement if you have been offered, and have accepted, a place in a programme.
+- You can only apply for a First Fee postponement if you have been offered, and have accepted, a place in a programme.

 - The first fee payment is not applicable if you:

 - have been made a provisional offer for NSFAS funding for 2023;